bouvet/nord-juice-shop/README.md

 # Next, we will deploy the services in the Kubernetes cluster
 ./manage-multijuicer.sh up

-# Run the post-deployment configuration to finalize the deployment
-./manage-azure-deployment.sh config

 # Next, generate the challenge list for CTFd and upload the CSV file to CTFd
 ./generate-challenges.sh